aectann/android-verify-error-example/README.md

 }
 ```

-And to actually cause a VerifyError, let's have an ancestor for `BaseGeneric`:
+And to actually cause a VerifyError, let's have a descendant for `BaseGeneric`:

 ```java
 public class Generic extends BaseGeneric<String> {